About the course

 UK honours degree

 GCSEs in English language, mathematics and science at grade C or 4 (in the new grading structure) or above.
-Equivalency tests from recognised institutions will be considered.
+Equivalency test sessions offered at Kingston University upon acceptance of any offer given.

 A NARIC certificate must be provided for overseas qualifications.